About

 Heath the Hollingworth Dragon

 Heath the Hollingworth Dragon is our beloved mascot.
 Our gentle dragon lives in our stained-glass window, where he watches over our classroom.
 Heath plays an important role in our program.
-We sing songs about Heath, tell stories about him, and our morning class takes turns taking him home (in stuffed animal form) and sharing the next day about their time together.
+We sing songs about Heath, tell stories about him, and find many imaginative opportunities to include him in our learning.
+Heath represents the wonder and power of "the magic years" of early childhood.

 Our History